aetperf/LakeXpress-Documentation/docs/index.md

 ## What is LakeXpress?

 LakeXpress is a command-line tool designed to efficiently export database tables to partitioned Parquet files with multi-cloud object storage support.
 Whether you're building a data lake, creating analytical datasets, or archiving production data, LakeXpress handles parallel exports, schema discovery, and multi-cloud storage to make large-scale data exports both reliable and efficient.
-Built on top of [FastBCP](https://www.arpe.io/fastbcp/?v=82a9e4d26595), it combines intelligent partitioning with high-performance parallel data transfer for maximum throughput.
+Built on top of [FastBCP](https://www.arpe.io/fastbcp/?v=82a9e4d26595) for high-performance parallel data transfer with intelligent partitioning.

 ## Key Features